NSO-developer/nso-gitbook/development/development/developing-services/services-deep-dive.md

 But what happens if the two services produce different configurations for the same node?
 Say, one sets the IP address to `10.1.2.3` and the other to `10.1.2.4`.
 Conceptually, these two services are incompatible, and instantiating both at the same time produces a broken configuration (instantiating the second service instance breaks the configuration for the first).
 What is worse is that the current configuration depends on the order the services were deployed or re-deployed.
 For example, re-deploying the first service will change the configuration from `10.1.2.4` back to `10.1.2.3` and vice versa.
 Such inconsistencies break the declarative configuration model and really should be avoided.

 In practice, however, NSO does not prevent services from producing such configuration.
 But note that we strongly recommend against it and that there are associated limitations, such as service un-deploy not reverting configuration to that produced by the other instance (but when all services are removed, the original configuration is still restored).

+The `commit | debug` service pipe command warns about any such conflict that it finds but may miss conflicts on individual leafs.
+The best practice is to use integration tests in the service development life cycle to ensure there are no conflicts, especially when multiple teams develop their own set of services that are to be deployed on the same NSO instance.

 ## Stacked Services <a href="#ch_svcref.stacking" id="ch_svcref.stacking"></a>